NatalieJClark/movies-directory-table/README.md

 # Create the table by running the SQL table file with psql.
 psql -h 127.0.0.1 movies_directory < movies_table.sql

-# Enter psql
-psql

-# Connect to the student_directory database
+# Navigate to the student_directory database with psql
-\c movies_directory
+psql -h 127.0.0.1 movies_directory

-# View the created table
+# View the created table with psql
-SELECT * FROM movies
+SELECT * FROM movies;